-The National Allotment Society otherwise known as NAS are the leading organisation for the allotment community all over the UK.
+The National Allotment Society, otherwise known as NAS, is the leading organisation for the allotment community all over the country.
 They work with various organisations and the government to provide, promote and preserve allotments for all.
-The theme for this year's National Allotments Week (8th - 14th August) is the acknowledgement of the importance of gardening with nature in mind.
-Allotment plots provide a whole ecosystem for insects, plants, microorganisms and fungi, as well providing refuge for wildlife in urban areas - so they’re extremely important in supporting and maintaining many species.
+The theme for this year's National Allotments Week (7th - 13th August) is soil health, the campaign aims to inform and educate gardeners, both experienced and beginner, about the benefit of caring for the soil, the creatures that inhabit it, and the plants grown within it.

-Discover the benefits of joining in with this very traditional British passion:
+Why not get involved with National Allotments Week, and discover the many benefits of joining in with this traditional British pastime:

 - Having an allotment can help you live a healthier lifestyle.
 If you don’t like the idea of pesticides in your food, an allotment allows you to choose what goes into your soil.
 You can also grow varieties that you might not find in the shops.

 - Meet new people and make new friends with fellow plot-holders.
 Sharing advice and experiences with other allotment owners while you work can be a real bonding activity.